Fire Control

 LTA's Impact on the fight

-Now that you understand the basics of battling large fires, imagine being able to bring more resources to the fight, and the capability to more accurately deploy those resources while holding a fixed position.
+Now that you understand the basics of battling large wildfires, imagine being able to bring greater resources to the fight and having the capability to more accurately deploy those resources while holding a fixed position.

-With this functionality, you could apply an extinguishing agent directly to the heart of the fire.
+With this functionality, the extinguishing agent could be applied directly to the heart of any wildfire.

-Taking it a step further, if you arrived while the fire was still in its infancy, you could halt its growth long before it had a chance to morph into an inferno.
+Taking it a step further, early deployment of this technology while the wildfire was still in its infancy would halt its growth long before it had a chance to morph into an inferno.

 • Fewer lives impacted